fortrabbit/help/docs/install-wordpress-5-uni.md

 #### Deploying WordPress changes with Git

 WordPress itself has not arrived in the new PHP age in terms of using the latest technologies and paradigms.
 So — we do not recommend to use the standard WordPress with Git and Composer.
 But there is a super-cool WordPress boilerplate called [Bedrock](https://roots.io/bedrock/).
-Please see our [WordPress install guide for the Professional stack](/install-wordpress-4-pro) on how to set it up.
-It works best with the Professional Stack, but can also be used on the Universal Stack.
+It's required to run WordPress on the Professional Stack, but can also be used on the Universal Stack.

 ### Installing WordPress with SSH